 The minerals that are deposited on the coil from the water cannot be cleaned mechanically as it is located inside the shell.
 The only way to clean it is to use chemicals to flush out the minerals.

 This type of condenser has a steel shell with many copper tubes inside it.
 As the cost to produce it is relatively high, it is only used in higher-capacity air conditioning systems.

 Water is circulated in the tubes to cool the refrigerant that flows into the shell from the top.
 The shell also acts as a receiver.
 The subcooled liquid refrigerant is channeled out from the condenser for use in the next stage of the cooling process.

 The tubes can be removed from the shell and cleaned out of mineral deposits in them.

-Instead of channeling the hot water away to ponds or drainage system after it is used to take the heat from the refrigerant, the water can be cooled and then recirculated by using a cooling tower.
-Cooling tower is used to reject the heat from the water to the air.
-As the tower is exposed to water and air, it must be corrosive resistant hence the materials used to build it can be copper, plastic or stainless steel.
+Instead of channeling the hot water away to ponds or drainage systems after it is used to take the heat from the refrigerant, the water can be cooled and then recirculated by using a cooling tower.
+The cooling tower is used to reduce the heat from the water to the air.
+As the tower is exposed to water and air, it must be corrosive resistant hence the materials used to build it can be copper, plastic, or stainless steel.

-Here are the 2 common types of heat rejection method in the cooling tower.
+Here are the 2 common types of heat rejection methods in the cooling tower.